marikaris/molgenis-vue-template/README.md

-# vue-webpack-boilerplate
+# MOLGENIS vue-webpack-boilerplate

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> Template to use when you want to start developing MOLGENIS frontend applications in a flash

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+> This template is Vue 2.0 compatible

 ## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For the original template source](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage